Sonnet 128: Musical imagery

-The main imagery that Shakespeare invokes in this poem is of a woman playing a harpsichord or virginal.
+The main imagery that Shakespeare invokes in this poem is of a woman playing a harpsichord or virginals.
 According to the Encyclopædia Britannica, this was an early version of a piano that was often made of wood.
 Shakespeare appears very familiar with the instrument because he references the "concord", which is the sound made by the string of the harpsichord, that confounds his auditory senses.
 The instrument itself takes on a personification that the woman is able to "tickle" and make dance in a way that elevates the speaker's emotions and affections.
 Tickling in this sense also has some sexual connotations since this poem is riddled with sensual innuendo.
-The instrument being a descendant of a virginal, which could imply a sense of purity about the love interest.
+The instrument being a descendant of a virginals, which could imply a sense of purity about the love interest.
 Trillini explains that at that time to harpsichords could be perceived as "divinely admirable or hellishly tempting".
 In this way it can be implied that Shakespeare not only finds the woman's music itself tempting, but the act of her producing music equally as appealing.

 Line 5 mentions jacks, which are the plucking mechanisms on the harpsichord.
 The jacks "nimble leap" which is both representative of the music being played and the men who are trying to show off to win the love interest's attention.
-Davis explains Shakespeare often uses the word "Jack" as a reference to ordinary other men but in this case it can have a double meaning of both the technology of the instrument and the woman's other male suitors.
+Davis explains Shakespeare often uses the word Jack as a reference to ordinary other men but in this case it can have a double meaning of both the technology of the instrument and the woman's other male suitors.
 Line 13 also provides reference to "saucy jacks" which implies that the jacks are a rather impure and impudent lot.
-There is also a strong sexual innuendo where the word "jacks" makes a reference to fellatio.
+There is also a strong sexual innuendo where the word jacks makes a reference to fellatio.
 Shakespeare asserts that this woman can lend her fingers to these vulgar men but would much prefer her lips and her loving affections.